 2022 NFL season: Favorites to win the AFC, NFC, Super Bowl 57

-Here are the favorites to win the AFC, NFC and Super Bowl 57 originally appeared on NBC Sports Philadelphia
+Here are the favorites to win the AFC, NFC and Super Bowl 57 originally appeared on NBC Sports Boston

 The Los Angeles Rams’ road to a repeat is about to begin.